telvis07/twitter_mining/README.md

 # Twitter Mining
-This project contains python code for twitter mining.
+This project contains python code for twitter mining..

 ## Goal
 My goal is to find novel ways to summarize topics and trends on twitter.